nplathe/pyJSON-Schema-Loader-and-JSON-Editor/doc/source/installation.md

 ```

 ## Building a distributable package
-First, install [PyInstaller](https://pyinstaller.org/en/stable/) into your environement.
+First, install [PyInstaller](https://pyinstaller.org/en/stable/) into your environment.
 Make sure to activate your environment, then navigate to the source directory and run

 ```bash
 pyinstaller --clean --icon=icon.ico ./pyJSON.py